| ACADEMICS | Schools & Departments | Nursing

 manager of the client’s health care.

-Track IFor traditional undergraduate students, this track includes clinical practice at a wide variety of health-care organizations.
+For traditional undergraduate students, this track includes clinical practice at a wide variety of health-care organizations.
 When you graduate from this track, you’re eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Track II: RN-to-BSOn-Campus Study OptionThis option is designed for licensed registered nurses who have graduated from a diploma or associate degree program.
-Contact Judy Tuori for more information.

-Track III: LPN-to-BSThis track is designed for licensed practical nurses who’ve graduated from an accredited practical nurse program.
-It also features a flexible, part-time schedule for working adults.
+This track is designed for licensed practical nurses who’ve graduated from an accredited practical nurse program.
 When you graduate from this track, you’re eligible to take the NCLEX-RN.
-Contact Susan Alix for more information.

 We offer 2 specialty tracks within this program—Community/Public Health Nursing and Nursing Education.